four-ts/Habitus/README.md

 This is to support and encourage users to share their goal accomplishments and to recieve support from others.
 The final feature of the app is a mimic of a text chat capability with the users buddy.
 The user is able to message their buddy to talk, encourage and support each other in acheiving their shared goal.

+The application is our very first initial scope of our project and has limited functionality to achieve our goals in creating effective habit formation.
+For more information please checkout our high-fidelity [prototype](https://www.figma.com/file/AOUvquQmIBG10mJCMCqYlb/Design?node-id=27%3A3)

 ## How to setup
 1. Ensure that you have the expo command line tool, you can follow the [tutorial](https://docs.expo.dev/get-started/installation/) to setup this on your local computer.